 Hanuman Dhoka, Maha Vishnu Temple, Kala Bhairav, Gaddhi Baithak, Basantapur Dabali, Taleju Temple, etc are some of the best attractions of Kathmandu Durbar Square.

-6. Pashupatinath Temple is the oldest Hindu temple as well as one of the four most important Hindus temples in the world.
-This UNESCO listed World Heritage Site is believed that it is formed by itself.
-The main temple is a Pagoda style temple that has a roof made up of gold, four sides covered in silver, and amazing wood carvings.
+6. Pashupatinath Temple is the oldest Hindu temple as well as one of the four most important Hindu temples in the world.
+This UNESCO-listed World Heritage Site is believed that it is formed by itself.
+The main temple is a Pagoda-style temple that has a roof made up of gold, four sides covered in silver, and amazing wood carvings.

 What could be better than enjoying the stunning view of the Himalayas from the balcony of the hotel with a cup of tea?

 8. Namobuddha is a well-preserved and beautiful Monastery situated on the top of the hill.
 It is located 45 km from Kathmandu Valley.
 This place is very peaceful and perfect for those who are interested in meditation or learning Buddhism as well as it is blessed with natural beauty.

 A visit to Namobuddha will destroy negativity and bring peace and positive energy to you.
 This monastery is a very important place for Buddhist pilgrimage at it is believed that the relics of Lord Buddha’s past life remain here.

 9. Budhanilkantha Temple is a Hindu temple revered to Lord Vishnu.
 It is located in the northern part of Kathmandu in the place named Budhanilkantha after the temple very close to Shivapuri National Park.

 It is believed that the temple is a self-risen that is believed to be found by a farmer while he was plowing the field.
 In this temple, you will get to see the beautiful monument of Lord Vishnu sleeping on the back of Nagas (serpents) in the middle of a small pond.